anthonyborriello/alcatel_ik40v_script/README.md

 ```

 ## Related Projects
 For sending SMS using the Alcatel IK40V modem, see [IK40V_SMS](https://github.com/rmappleby/IK40V_SMS).
+Special acknowledgment to rmappleby, who was fundamental for this script: thanks to his guidance, I understood where to look in the API to develop this tool.

 ## License
 This project is licensed under the MIT License.